 Simple Steps to Improve Your Vision With Eye Yoga by Dr. Rahi’s Integrative Aesthetics™ Specialist

 You can increase your vision with Eye Yoga, read below to learn easy ways to begin your eye yoga practice.
-For more information, call us at Dr. Rahi’s Integrative Aesthetics™ Specialist or simply schedule an appointment online!
-We have 2 convenient locations to serve you in Beverly Hills CA, and SoHo NY!
+For more information, contact us at Dr. Rahi’s Integrative Aesthetics™ Specialist or simply schedule an appointment online!
+We serve patients from Beverly Hills, CA.

 You’re probably reading this on a smart phone…and most of us spend hours to days to years staring at our smart phone screens: this is not without consequence.